jrengdahl/bmomp/README.md

 # bmomp
 Bare Metal OpenMP

-At the moment this is a very rough development project, with a lot of experimentation going on.
+This is a rapidly changing development project, with a lot of experimentation going on.

 The objective is to get OpenMP working on a bare metal microprocessor.
 The initial experimentation is being done on a Cortex-M7.
 OpenMP may not make a lot of sense on a single-core CPU, but with an underlying thread switching mechanism, it is a useful platform for initial development.
+An advantage of developing on a single-core platform is that I can create the broad brush strokes without having to worry about details like coherency and multi-core synchronization.
 Later efforts will use a NXP quad-core Cortex-A9.

 The base software is u-boot running from flash (see https://github.com/jrengdahl/u-boot).